1st Somerset Militia: Honorary Colonels

-Heritage & ceremonial
+Heritage and ceremonial

-Uniforms & insignia
+Uniforms and insignia

 From 1759 the Somerset Militia wore red uniforms with black facings – black being the livery colour of Earl Poulett, the Lord Lieutenant of Somerset and colonel of the 1st Somersets.
 The Regimental Colour would also have been black, displaying the Poulett coat of arms (when the original colours were replaced in 1762 Poulett was dissatisfied with the replacements and had new ones made at his own expense).
 After the Earl of Cork took command in 1784 he changed the facings to lemon yellow (yellow facings had been worn by the Somerset Militia at the time of the Monmouth Rebellion).
 By about 1811 the 1st Somersets reverted to black velvet facings.
 When the Somerset Militia became part of the SLI they lost their familiar black facings and adopted the blue that had been awarded to the SLI when they became 'Prince Albert's' and hence a Royal regiment in 1842.
 In 1904, C Company became the first part of the battalion to adopt khaki service dress, which was worn by the whole battalion at the 1905 training.

 The heraldic crest of the Duke of Monmouth was awarded to the Yellow Regiment of the Somerset Militia as a badge after his capture following the Battle of Sedgemoor: 'Upon a Chapeau gules turned up ermine, a Dragon passant or gorged (collared) with a Crown having a Chain gules'.
 The 1st Somerset Militia retained the 'chapeau' or 'Cap of maintenance' surmounted by the chained dragon as its badge.
 The regiment also adopted the motto of Taunton, Defendemus ('We will defend').
 The Glengarry cap badge of 1874–1880 has the cap and dragon within a crowned garter inscribed 'FIRST SOMERSET" with the motto on a scroll underneath.

 About 1800–37 the officers' shoulder-belt plate carried an eight-pointed cut star, in the centre of which was a crown surrounded by a garter inscribed 'DEFENDEMUS'.
 By 1840 the design had changed to have the Royal cypher 'VR' inside the garter with the crown above; this was carried on both the shoulder-belt plate and the Shako plate.
 From 1861 to 1880 the garter was inscribed '1st SOMERSET' and 'DEFENDEMUS' was on a scroll beneath.

 Until 1855 the buttons had the figure '1' with crown above and 'SOMERSET REGT.' beneath.
 When the tunic was introduced in 1855 this changed to 'FIRST SOMERSET' with the crown above.
 From 1861 the button was altered to the crowned royal cypher above the title 'FIRST SOMERSET REGIMENT'.

 After it became part of the SLI in 1881, the battalion wore the insignia of that regiment, including the cap badge of a light infantry bugle-horn beneath a Mural crown surmounted by a scroll bearing the Battle honour 'JELLALABAD'.